0xArti/MobilityGUI/README.md

      for example, to retain strength or increase flexibility.
 By default (at least in windows), you will first finished the `must` exercises and then move to the `bonus` exercises.

+Exercises Metadata
+* Each instance is adding one exercise by default.
+It could be change by increase the `call` value.
-The `advanced` exercises are additional exercises that may summon randomly (20% by default). but if you don't need the advanced exercises you could switch them off, by setting `enabled` to False.
+* The `advanced` exercises are additional exercises that may summon randomly (20% by default). but if you don't need the advanced exercises you could switch them off by setting `advanced_enabled` to False.

 Feel free to change, add or remove exercises to match your body.
+Right now there are up to 80 non-advanced exercises!

 ### GUI
 The GUI configuration is pretty solid,